TN remembers 2004 tsunami victims | Science-Environment

 TN remembers 2004 tsunami victims

-Today our members decided to keep away from the sea to pay tribute to the victims, Bharathi said.DMK Legislator, representing the Mylapore Assembly constituency, Dha Velu and Principal secretary, Cooperation, Food and Consumer Protection Department, Dr J Radhakrishnan, joined hundreds of people in a procession at Nochikuppam here, carrying pots of milk in their hands, which they emptied later at the Marina beach.Radhakrishnan, who was Collector of Nagapattinam district, which faced the brunt of tsunami, had then adopted a 4-year old girl Sowmya who lost her parents due to the calamity.
+Today our members decided to keep away from the sea to pay tribute to the victims, Bharathi said.DMK Legislator, representing the Mylapore Assembly constituency here, Dha Velu and Principal secretary, Cooperation, Food and Consumer Protection Department, Dr J Radhakrishnan, joined hundreds of people in a procession at Nochikuppam here, carrying pots of milk in their hands, which they emptied later at the Marina beach.Radhakrishnan, who was Collector of Nagapattinam district which faced the brunt of the killer waves, had then adopted a 4-year old girl Sowmya who lost her parents due to the calamity.

 - Country: